How to Create Animation in Figma with Simple Steps

 - If you want, you can also set a defined perspective for your designs, get their preview, and export them to different formats.

 If you want to include different kinds of animations in your prototypes and other designs using Mockitt, follow these steps:

 To begin with, you can just go to the online dashboard of Mockitt and click on the "Create > Project" button.
 You can later add a new screen and select an appropriate perspective to create your design.

 Step 2: Include Animations and Links to your Design

-After getting your canvas, you can go to the hotkeys on the side and include different widgets to your project.
+After getting your canvas, you can go to the hotkeys on the side and include different widgets in your project.

 To create an interaction between different screens, select the "Link" element.
 You can now connect a component of your design to another screen easily.